0nix/ggj21/twine/scriptstuff.md

 K: Did.
 You.
 Fuck.
 The.
 Party.
 Official's.
 Wife?
 Answer me!

-H: No, no!
-Of course not, Kleiner!
-Why would you even ask me that?
+H: N-n-no, no!
+Of course no-not, Kleiner!
+Why woul--why would you even ask me that?

 K: I got called to meet to my local Party secretary in the dead of night last night.
 He was angry, Keliner.
 That I would pick you to lead the Engineering team.
 He said that you have no loyalty.
 Not to the Party, not to the country...
 So again, I ask, as politely as I can, what did you do?!

-H: I sat there for five hours then spoke to the official about my tutoring work, what else was I supposed to do?
+H: I sa-sa-sat there for five hours then spoke to the official about my tutoring work, wha-what else was I supposed to do?

-K: Well, they must have mistaken you for some other Hassel, because they're come down on me now.
+K: Well, they must have mistaken you for some other Hassel, because they're coming down on me now.
 If I don't drop you as the Lead next semester they will come and investigate me, you, and everyone and everything else at the factory.
 I don't know why you talked me into reducing the output to meet what we sold.
 I should have never listen-

-H: I talked you into it?
+H: I tal-tal-talked you into it?
+Me?
+No, n-n-no don't you do this to me.
 Dear God, Kleiner don't you start lying now.
-We decided on it, remember?
+It was us, remember?
+We came up with the i-i-idea, not just me!

 K: No, no. No, no, no. You --